Skip to main content

 cseas postdoc fellow Phi Nguyen

 Phi Nguyen is a practicing architect and urban researcher specializing in the intersections of urbanization, migration, top-down heritagization, and local placemaking in postcolonial cities.
-She recently completed her PhD at the Lab of Urbanism at EDAR, EPFL, and the Geneva School of Art and Design (HEAD-Genève), Switzerland.
+She recently completed her PhD in Urbanism at École Polytechnique Fédérale de Lausanne, Switzerland, where she also served as a teaching fellow at the Geneva School of Art and Design.
 Phi holds a Master's in Architecture from Harvard's Graduate School of Design and a Bachelor of Arts in Mathematics and Studio Arts (valedictorian, summa cum laude) from Berea College, U.S.

 Her current project, supported by the Swiss National Science Foundation, deepens her doctoral research into the mnemonic sites of Huế, Vietnam.
 This research explores how the city's urban fabric reflects local aspirations for belonging amidst the complex dynamics of (de)colonization.
 By focusing on lesser-known and contested spaces in postcolonial cities, Phi’s work challenges prevailing global heritage designation standards and amplifies the silenced voices of displaced communities amid socio-political changes.
 During her fellowship, Phi plans to develop her first book, complemented by a digital humanities project to engage a broader audience.